North City Preschool

 Our Philosophy

 This is the time children set a foundation and develop the skills that will shape who they become emotionally, physically, cognitively, spiritually, and socially.
-We believe in providing the Godt a safe, nurturing and fun environment, that allows children to be curious, explore new things, and learn by doing and creating.
+We believe in providing a safe, nurturing, and fun environment that allows children to be curious, explore new things, and learn by doing and discovering.

 Each of the many child development philosophies has a bit of treasure to offer.
-Given that children are so unique, and no style of learning includes every child’s learning language, we take a bit of the good stuff from each philosophy, and weave it into our program.
-We are a play-based program, with a curiosity approach to learning.
+Given that children are so unique, and no style of learning includes every child’s learning language, we take a bit of the good ideas from each philosophy, and weave it into our program.

 Academics are important.
 When a child feels safe to explore, make mistakes, create something new and ask questions, the necessary academic growth comes organically, in a way that makes learning fun!